 Cristina Talacko is an international energy and climate policy leader with experience spanning entrepreneurship, diplomacy, and clean-technology advocacy.
 As CEO of the Coalition for Conservation, she has advanced bipartisan policy solutions in Australia while engaging with governments, multilaterals, and innovators worldwide.
 She has led delegations to and spoken at the UN Climate COPs, the OECD, and the IAEA, and was awarded the Order of Rio Branco by the Brazilian government for her contributions to international relations.
 Cristina speaks Portuguese, Italian, Spanish, French, and English, and focuses on accelerating pathways for clean energy finance and adoption across Europe, Latin America, and Asia-Pacific.

-Jeff Donovan Communication Lead, Nuclear Energy, International Atomic Energy Agency (IAEA) Mr Jeffrey Donovan is a former international journalist who has been with the Vienna-based IAEA for nearly a decade.
+Jeffrey Donovan Co-Founder and President, GLOW Strategies, Australia Mr Jeffrey Donovan is a former international journalist who has been with the Vienna-based IAEA for nearly a decade.
 Since 2019, Mr Donovan has led communications and outreach for the IAEA Department of Nuclear Energy.
 His work for the Agency has taken him around the world on a variety of missions, including the last four UN Climate Change Conferences.
 A frequent moderator of IAEA events on nuclear energy, Mr Donovan began his journalism career in Italy and enjoyed stints with Reuters, The New Yorker magazine and Bloomberg News.

 A native of California, Mr Donovan holds a Bachelors of Arts degree in History from the University of California, Santa Cruz, and a Master of Arts in Global Diplomacy from the SOAS University of London.
 In addition to English, Mr Donovan is fluent in Italian, Spanish and Czech.